gonzalezlebronc1/Systems_Analysis_Project/README.md

 **1. Introduction**

 	a.
 Purpose

 	This document outlines the system analysis for a university process management system.
 The goal is to improved system tasks such as applying to the university, scheduling classes, withdrawing from a class, final grade submission, changing majors, viewing transcripts, and graduation.

 	b.
 Scope

 	This document covers the first analysis phase, including system requirements, context diagrams, and use case definitions.

 	c.
 Definitions & Acronyms

 	* DFD: Data Flow Diagram

 	* ERD: Entity Relationship Diagram

 	* Use Case: A model of the system and how user interactions with the system

 	d.
 References

 	* University of Dayton system requirements

 	e.
 Overview

-The document is structured as follows:

-1. Introduction

-* Purpose

-* Scope

-* Definitions & Acronyms

-* References

-* Overview

-2. Overall Description

-* Product Perspective

-* Product Functions

-* User Characteristics

-* Constraints

-* Assumptions

-3. Systems Analysis

-* Context level data flow diagram

-* Context level entity relationship diagram

-* Use Cases
+	The document will provide an overview of the environment that this system must operate within, including other software and hardware systems that will interface with this system.
+An overview of the features to be provided by the software.
+	Description of the types of users that will interact with this software and assumed properties of those users.
+Any constraints that have been placed on the project
+	(that are not, in themselves, requirements).
+Any assumptions that are being made in specifying these requirements.

 **2. Overall Description**